-- Working on a floured surface, using a rolling pin, roll the dough to an ⅛-inch thickness.
+- Working on a floured surface, using a rolling pin, roll the dough to a ⅛-inch thickness.
 Cut in 6-inch diameter circles.
-You can use a 6-inch plate for a guide in cutting even circles.
+You can use a 6-inch plate as a guide in cutting even circles.
 Spread 3 tablespoons of the filling on one side.
 Fold the dough over, then crimp and pierce with a fork.

 Tips and Substitutions

-- These pies are best eaten within a couple days.
-If there happens to be any leftover (which I highly doubt), they can be stored in an air-tight container at room-temperature up to 3 days.
-They can be reheated in the microwave, air fryer or in the oven.
-They can also be frozen in an air-tight container for up to 3 months, thawed and then reheated.
+These dried apple pies are best eaten within a couple of days.
+If there happens to be any leftovers (which I highly doubt), they can be stored in an airtight container at room temperature for up to 3 days.

 - 2 cups water

-- 2 ½ teaspoon cinnamon or to taste
+- 2 ½ teaspoons cinnamon or to taste

 - 3 cups self-rising flour